EmmanuelTsouris/ms-patch-tuesday-fetcher/README.md

 ## Features

-- Fetch Microsoft Patch Tuesday updates within the last 7 days.
+- Fetch Microsoft Patch Tuesday updates within a specified number of days.
 - Extract and display KB articles and CVE numbers.
 - Option to show raw API output for debugging purposes.